 - Open your image in your image editing software of choice.

-- Lastly, save the file to a lower resolution web-ready format.
+- Web-ready format: Save the file to a lower resolution web-ready format.
 In general, photographs should be exported as .jpg files, while graphics work better when exported as .gif files, but there are also quality settings that you should compare and consider.

 Need a quick way to resize an image?